 Auto Set lets you choose from among ten preset oven cooking cycles.
-These cycles store commonly used cooking times, cooking temperatures and probe temperature settings.
-Auto Set saves you time by limiting the number of pads you have to press when cooking at a favorite setting.
+These cycles store commonly used cooking times, cooking temperatures and probe tempera-

 1. Place food in cold oven.

 If you need the Temperature Probe for your cycle (settings 5-8), insert probe into food.
 (Follow Steps 1-4 in "Using the temperature probe" on page 23.)